sensei-hacker/inavwiki/iNavFlight-Missions.md

 ## MSP - MultiWii Serial Protocol

 MSP is the 'native' messaging protocol for iNav.
 It is well supported by the configurator, ezgui, [mwp](https://github.com/stronnag/mwptools) and many OSDs.
 It is all you need to upload missions and monitor flights.
-Its one disadvantage for mission monitoring is that it is a polled protocol, that is the GCS has to request data and the FC responds.
-This is not really an issue for some data links such as BT and WiFi, but the half-duplex nature of 3DR, where there is significant time cost in switching between receive and transmit modes, significantly limits the performance for mission monitoring.
+Its one disadvantage for mission monitoring is that it is a polled protocol, that is the GCS has to request data and then the FC responds.
+This is not really an issue for some data links such as BT and WiFi, but the half-duplex nature of 3DR, where there is significant time cost in switching between receive and transmit modes, limits the performance for mission monitoring.

 [mwp](https://github.com/stronnag/mwptools) (and possibly other ground stations) can mitigate this performance hit by using MSP for configuration, mission upload / verification and monitoring prior to arming, and when configured in the FC, switching to LTM for mission monitoring when armed.
 This switch-over is automatic and transparent to the user.